-Investigate the improvement of a Jackson County Park for local township residents
+Investigate the improvement of Jackson County Parks for local township residents

 The location of park facilities within an existing park is an objective under the "Improve/Establish a Park for Local Use" goal.
 Clear Lake County Park was identified as a possible location for a local recreation area.